Seven Seas Voyager: 2013 incident

 On 3 February 2013, Jackie Kastrinelis, of Groveland, Massachusetts, was found dead inside her cabin on the Seven Seas Voyager in Darwin Harbour, Australia.
 The 24-year-old woman had been a crew member since 2011 and was the lead singer in the ship's musical show.
-Mysterious circumstances surround Jackie's death, including a head injury the night before during a rehearsal, medication given by a doctor on the ship, and romantic relationships with a few crew members.
+Circumstances surrounding Jackie's death included a head injury the night before during a rehearsal, medication given by a doctor on the ship, and romantic relationships with a few crew members.
 The official reasoning behind the death of Jackie Kastrinelis was "sudden unexplained death syndrome".